FRC Distance Education

-To use our search tool, first select a semester, then make your other search selections including the selection "online" in the "Session" menu.
+Click on the link on the top right of the FRC website called "Classes."
+First select a semester, then make your other search selections including the selection "online" in the "Session" menu.
 You can also look for courses identified as online in our printed schedule.